sierrax/reliquarium/README.md

 ## Building a standalone .exe (optional)

+**The easiest option is to just grab a pre-built release** — pushing a `v*` tag triggers `.github/workflows/build.yml`, which builds both a Windows (onedir) package and a Linux AppImage (built against an Ubuntu 24.04 base — see **Cross-Platform Status** above) and attaches them to a GitHub Release automatically.

-If you'd rather not require Python on the machine you run this on:
+To build it yourself instead, if you'd rather not require Python on the machine you run this on:

 ```
 pip install pyinstaller